Everything you need to know to get started

 - Installing a state-of-the-art residential wall-hung toilet and sink.
 Having fewer dirt-catching corners and edges simplifies floor cleaning.

 - Making a small (6 x 8-ft.) bathroom feel larger.

 Although this new bathroom is a bit smaller because of additional plumbing walls, it appears larger.
 Substituting a shower for the bathtub, adding a large mirror, and using a wall-hung sink and toilet all contribute to the spacious feeling.
-This big-picture stuff is striking, but it's the step-by-step details that make it work.
+This big-picture stuff is striking, but it’s the step-by-step details that make this small bathroom remodel work.
 We cover the little kernels of information that will help your project go more smoothly and with fewer headaches.